LAGameStudio/pixitron/README.md

 ## What's in the soup

+* PixiJS cross-platform game engine for 2D and WebGL games
 * For spatial audio and audio sprites: [Howler.js](https://howlerjs.com/)
 * For gamepad support: [jsgamepad](https://github.com/beejjorgensen/jsgamepad/blob/master/index.html)
 * Includes a custom Engine organization and a default view for quickly starting a fullscreen game app in Electron